Ablating Concepts in Text-to-Image Diffusion Models: Discussion and Limitations

 Nevertheless, we believe every creator should have an ``opt-out'' capability.
 We take a small step towards this goal, creating a computational tool to remove copyrighted images and artworks from large-scale image generative models.

-\myparagraph{Acknowledgment.} We are grateful to Kangle Deng, Gaurav Parmar, Daohan Lu, Muyang Li, Songwei Ge, Jingwan Lu, and Sylvain Paris for their helpful discussion, and to Aniruddha Mahapatra and Kangle Deng for proofreading the draft.
+\myparagraph{Acknowledgment.} We are grateful to Gaurav Parmar, Daohan Lu, Muyang Li, Songwei Ge, Jingwan Lu, Sylvain Paris, and Bryan Russell for their helpful discussion, and to Aniruddha Mahapatra and Kangle Deng for proofreading the draft.
 The work is partly supported by Adobe Inc.

 { }

 {\arabic{footnote}}

 { \bf Appendix} \myparagraph{Overview.} In \refsec{loss_objective}, we show a detailed derivation of the $\methodmodel$ concept ablation algorithm.
 In \refsec{application}, we present \emph{compositional} concept ablation, where we ablate the composition of two concepts while retaining individual concepts.
 We then show more analysis on varying other parameters in our method in \refsec{analysis_supp}.
 Finally, we include more samples for all our models in \refsec{samples} and discuss implementation details in \refsec{implementation_details}.
 All experiments are with $\methodmodel$ variant of our method with cross-attention fine-tuning unless mentioned otherwise.